patrickdlandy/FormView/useful_debug_commands.md

 -Don't mention App Academy Project
 -"I will refer to my current experience as an App Academy TA for the Jump Start Program" -Don't say "I have not had opportunities."

+What are my issues?
+Thoughts on Friday, 11/22

+I have a problem when I refresh the FormEdit page:

+'cannot read property name of undefined'

+I believe that this means that a form (with the name key) is not loaded when the method attempts to key into a form object.
+How can I fix this?

+Maybe try a .then() for loading the form.

+I am also having a phantom repeated clearElementErrors issue.

+Violation: Maximum update depth exceeded.
+This can happen when a component repeatedly calls setState inside componentWillUpdate or componentDidUpdate.
+React limits the number of nested updates to prevent infinite loops.

+This is happening after a massive number of CLEAR_ELEMENT_ERRORS actions being dispatched.

+There is a console log that appears each time with each CLEAR_ELEMENT_ERRORS...
+The problem appears to be in renderElementEdits.